rism-digital/rism.info/community/sigla/help.en.md

 In a combined search, any number of fields may be combined by using AND or OR.
 This only works by searching in “All fields.”

-Examples:
+Example:

-The search 'name=Archiv AND country=Austria' will find all sigla with the word “Archiv” in the name that are in Austria
+* The search 'name=Bach AND country=USA' will find all sigla with the word “Bach” in the name that are in the United States

 ## Tips

-A search for * will retrieve all sigla.
+A search for '\*' will retrieve all sigla.

 ## Technology used